Sejong the Great: Early life

-Yi To was born on the 10th day, 4th month of 1397 in Chunsubang, Hanyang (Seoul), Joseon as the third son of father Grand Prince Chŏngan and a lady of the Yeoheung Min clan.
+Yi To was born on the 10th day, 4th month of 1397 in Chunsubang, Hanyang (Seoul), Joseon as the third son of father Grand Prince Chŏngan and Princess Chŏngnyŏng.
 Yi To's father was the fifth son of the founding and reigning king of Joseon, Taejo.

-Yi To was born just years after the founding of Joseon.
+Yi To was born five years after the founding of Joseon.
 His father, Grand Prince Chŏngan, had played a major role in the dynasty's establishment.
 In 1398, Chŏngan became embroiled in a succession crisis.
 He launched the First Strife of the Princes, which resulted in the installment of one of his brothers as King Jeongjong.
 After suppressing a coup in the Second Strife of the Princes, Jeongjong abdicated the throne in favor of Chŏngan, who became King Taejong.

 Very little is known of Yi To's early life; few records were made of him, as it had seemed unlikely that he would ascend to the throne until just before he did.
-One anecdote has it that the young Yi To read so much that his father became concerned for his health and took away his books; one book (the Koso sugan) that was missed Yi To read several times over.
+One anecdote has it that the young Yi To read so much that his father became concerned for his health and took away his books; one book (the Kuso sugan) that was missed Yi To read several times over.
 Several historians have evaluated this anecdote as possibly fanciful, but Ledyard argued it was plausible given Yi To's lifelong academic interests.
 In 1413, Taejong told Yi To (who by then was called Ch'ungnyŏng): "you have nothing to do in particular, so you should just enjoy your life in peace".
 (Note: 너는 할 일이 없으니, 평안하게 즐기기나 할 뿐이다; 汝無所事, 安享而已) At this point, Ch'ungnyŏng was already considered to be bright and skilled at the arts, including calligraphy, the gayageum (traditional Korean string instrument), and painting.
 That year, he began to be tutored by scholar-official Yi Su.